OpenCLIM/cropnet/README.md

 Overview
 --------
-This tool produces estimates of crop yield using a wheat crop model and MODIS2 LAI (leaf-area-index) satellite data.
+This tool produces estimates of crop yield using a wheat crop model and MODIS or Sentinel2 LAI (leaf-area-index) satellite data, for each pixel satellite data is provided for.
+The final product is NOT gridded.
+This is under development.
 The crop model produces estimates of potential yield, which are usually higher than the actual, measured yields.
 The crop model is therefore combined with satellite derived measures of crop growth to produce more accurate values.
-For a year of the UKCP18 driving (meteorlogical) data that we also have satellite data for:
+For a year of the UKCP18 driving (meteorological) data that we also have satellite data for:
-- The satellite data is requested and downloaded if necessary
+- The satellite data is requested and downloaded if necessary (MODIS)
+- The raw satellite data is downloaded and processed to produce LAI estimates on a 20mx20m grid (Sentinel2)*
+- The grids are processed to produce field-scale estimates of LAI where there are enough non-cloud pixels (Sentinel2)*
 - The modelled GAI over the year is calculated for each ensemble member
-- The ensemble variance is used to generate a baseline estimate of the uncertainty in the modelled GAI
+- The ensemble variance is used to generate a baseline estimate of the uncertainty in the modelled GAI (optional)
-- A variational data assimilation method is applied to the timeseries of the satellite LAI at each pixel downloaded and the model GAI for the corresponding grid point within which it resides.
+- A variational data assimilation method is applied to the timeseries of the satellite LAI at each pixel (MODIS) or field (Sentinel2) downloaded and the model GAI for the corresponding grid point within which it resides.
 This produces an optimum, smoothed timeseries that is the best guess of the true GAI, given the errors associated with the model and the observed values.
   See below for more details on the method.
 - The optimal GAI timeseries is fed back in to the crop model and used to calculate a new yield value

+* These steps are not automatic and have to be run separately, ideally on a cluster such as JASMIN LOTUS.

+TO BE IMPLEMENTED:
 Once this is complete, the average correction factor vector is calculated over each year and ensemble member, for each observation pixel used.
-TO BE IMPLEMENTED:
 Using the data assimilation for future years, using a simple linear regression approach, or machine learning to tailor the assimilation to each field.